leandroercoli/SaasterKit-Backend-Nestjs/README.md

 ### Integration With Next.js Boilerplate Kit

 SaasterKit is designed specifically as a backend solution using Nest.js.
 This means it provides a robust foundation for building the server-side logic of your SaaS application.
-While it functions independently, it can also be seamlessly integrated with the existing [Next.js boilerplate kit](https://saasterkit.vercel.app) for a complete frontend and backend solution.
+While it functions independently, it can also be integrated with the existing [Next.js boilerplate kit](https://saasterkit.vercel.app) for a complete frontend and backend solution.

 #### Call API Routes from Next.js Frontend: